maxshowarth/miney/README.md

 pre-computed looped route from the load cell to the dump cell and back again.
 Each truck waits for a configurable number of ticks at the load and dump locations before continuing its journey.
+The Streamlit app visualizes the simulation in real time using yellow markers for trucks.
+Buttons allow you to start or stop the engine, add new trucks and reset the fleet.

 ## Project Details
 This project involves developing a Python-based, interactive 2D mine simulation application.
 The app models haul trucks moving between a loading ground and dumping ground on a user-defined road network within a 50×50 grid.
 The simulation will be visualized in a Streamlit or Gradio interface and allow basic controls (start, reset, add trucks).
 Truck motion is governed by pathfinding logic.
 This tool is intended for demonstration purposes and educational use.